Mythbusters123/blog.themyth.dev/content/building_a_nas.md

 do with my perfectly good PC.
 Well, its not great.
 For one it uses NVIDIA graphics which are a whole nightmare to deal with on Linux, but it also is running an 8th Gen Intel CPU.
-It's not the worst for performance certainly, but it also doesn't fit my usecase very well.
-That gave me an idea: Why not use my old PC?
+It's not the worst for performance certainly, but it also doesn't fit my use-case very well.
+That gave me an idea: Why not use my "old" PC?

 This is not a revolutionary idea in the slightest.
 People have been making NAS's out of their old computer ever since the software to create such a thing became consumer-viable.
-People take their old computers, rip out their old parts and voila! a NAS/home server/media server/network hub.
+People take their old computers, rip out their old parts and *voila!* a NAS/home server/media server/network hub.
 In fact, your old computer does not need to be limited to just serving up hard disk space to your local network!
 With the power of UnRAID (which we will cover later on) you can do practically anything thanks to their wide assortment of docker containers made